hazxel/sisyphus/C++/design-pattern.md

  why not virtual method?
 Avoid the virtual calls here because the information of which class to use was **available at compile-time**.

-- xx

 # Mixin

  Mixin is complementary to the CRTP.
 A Mixin template defines a generic behavior, and inherit from the type you wish to plug functionality onto.

 ```c++
 class Name {